Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Oregon State Stats and Trends

-- Oregon State has played 10 games, with six wins against the spread.

-- The Beavers have been underdogs by 3 points or more three times this year and have covered the spread twice.
+- The Beavers have covered the spread twice this year when underdogs by 3 points or more (in three chances).

-- Oregon State has hit the over in 50% of its opportunities this season (five times over 10 games with a set point total).

-- Oregon State is 5-4 against the spread and 5-4 overall when the team churns out more than 322.7 yards.
+- When Oregon State totals more than 322.7 yards, the team is 5-4 against the spread and 5-4 overall.

-- The Beavers have 14 giveaways this season, while the Sun Devils have 16 takeaways .
+- The Beavers have turned the ball over 14 times, two fewer times than the Sun Devils have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.